Emperor-One/Web-Group-Project/README.md

-          */cakes - returns all cakes available in inventory */cakes/create - creates(adds) a new cake to the inventory */cakes/upload?id = <id> - uploads the image of the specified cake */cakes/{id}/update - updates the price or description based on the values found in the request body
+          */cakes - returns all cakes available in inventory */cakes/create - creates(adds) a new cake to the inventory */cakes/upload?id = <id> - uploads the image of the specified cake */cakes/{id}/update - updates the price or description of the spacified cake based on the values found in the request body

           */messages - fetches all messages(comments) sent from customers */messages/create - helps user leave(send) comments to the owners